Rishiraj1308/CABZI/docs/FLUTTER_PROMPT.md

 *   **Riders:** Individuals in Indian metro and tier-2 cities looking for affordable, reliable, and safe transportation.
 *   **Partners (Drivers):** Drivers who own their vehicles (bikes, auto-rickshaws, cars) and want to maximize their earnings without paying high commissions per ride.
-*   **Admin:** The Cabzi operations team responsible for verifying partners and managing the platform (this will be a separate web panel, but the Flutter app needs to interact with its data).
+*   **Admin:** The Curocity operations team responsible for verifying partners and managing the platform (this will be a separate web panel, but the Flutter app needs to interact with its data).

 ## 3. Tech Stack & Architecture (Flutter)